ds5110/git-intro/README.md

 * Write clean code in a well-organized repo
   * Strive for self-documenting code (e.g., follow [PEP 8](https://peps.python.org/pep-0008/).
   * Choose an appropriate layout for your project repository.
-  * For 5110 assignments, use one file per question, not one file for multiple questions.
   * Apply the DRY principle (Don't Repeat Yourself).
     * For example, if multiple files use the same code, then put reused code in a module and import it.
 * Use [Make](https://www.gnu.org/software/make/)
   * Make makes it particularly easy to provide clear instructions for every step in the pipeline, including data access.
   * If you're not sure why, then read: [Why Use Make?](https://bost.ocks.org/mike/make/) by the legendary Mike Bostock
   * Use the 6-month rule: document things so that, after 6 months away, you can instantly pick up where you left off.
-* Simple websites and automated workflows, you have choices...
+* For project websites and automated workflows, you have choices...
   * Plan on using [github pages](https://docs.github.com/en/pages/quickstart) to showcase your project portfolio.
   * There are many tools for automating workflows.
 With some notable exceptions, they cost money.
   * They always cost money when scaled up for production in a secure environment.